adityanav123/adityanav123/README.md

 Software Developer.

 I have been programming for the past 7 years.
 Started from QBasic.
-Post Graduation in Computer Science.
+Post Grad in Computer Science.

 🌍  I'm based in India*